christensenacademy/christensen-academy/modules/beginning-java/challenges/poem.md

 And I love 1110101
 ```

-**Note:** What matters here is that the formatting is the same.
-Make sure the poem prints out line by line as shown here.
+**Note:** Make sure the poem prints out line by line as shown above.